LanceMontojo/CPE311/README.md

-# CPE 311-CPE22S3 - Computational Thinking with Python
+# Hi !
+Welcome to my Repository 👋.
-# Made by : Lance Montojo
+My name is Lance Marciano Montojo
-# Data Science Student from CPE22S3, Technological Institute of the Philippines (T.I.P), Quezon City.
+I am a data science student from Technological Institute of the Philippines (T.I.P), Quezon City.